marci-pires/WikiHadatac/HADatAc-User-Guide.md

 # 2. Setting Up HADatAc

+## 2.1.
+Application Configuration

-HADatAc need to be configured so that it can access its corresponding repositories.
-Lets assume that "/data/hadatac/" is the folder where HADatAc is installed, in this case, configuration files are located at "/data/hadatac/conf".
+HADatAc needs to have a correct configuration to access its repositories.
+Let assume that "/data/hadatac/" is the folder where HADatAc is installed, in this case, configuration files are located at "/data/hadatac/conf".

 Use these [configuration instructions](https://github.com/paulopinheiro1234/hadatac/wiki/Setting-up-HADatAc-Configuration)  to set up HADatAc.

+## 2.2.
+Knowledge Graph Bootstrap

+HADatAc can only process data if its supporting knowledge graph has the correct knowledge added to its knowledge base.
+Use the [bootstrapping instructions] to initiate HADatAc's knowledge graph.

 ***